deveshasha/Camcoder/README.md

 may be at an angle with the horizontal.
 Using such an image for text recognition will give ambiguous results.
 Thus if there is an inclination in the detected contour the image is straightened before further processing.
-The angle of the contour with the horizontal is calculated and then the image is rotated accordingly in the opposite direction.
+The angle of the contour with the horizontal is calculated and then the image is rotated accordingly in the opposite direction.</br>
 <img src="https://i.imgur.com/Luvjfgc.jpg"  alt = "Minimum bounding rectangle" width = "600"/>
 <img src="https://i.imgur.com/sbxy0Hv.jpg"  alt = "Rotated minimum bounding rectangle" width = "600"/>